unioslo/tsd-api-docs/integration/apps-api.md

 #### Reading

-To get data:
+To retrieve data from a table:
 ```txt
 GET /v1/p11/apps/my-app/tables/my-table
 Authorization: Bearer $token
 ```

+This returns an array consisting of all data records, in no particular order.
 One can refine the results which are returned by adding queries, which are explained in the next section.

 #### Updating

-To update data, use the query functionality (explained in the next section) to isolate the entry, and send the new data:
+To update existing data records, use the query functionality (explained in section *Queries* below) to specify the record(s) affected by the operation, and provide the new data as payload:
 ```txt
 PATCH /v1/p11/apps/my-app/tables/my-table?set=data&where=metaData.id=eq.1
 Authorization: Bearer $token